josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🕳️_never_really_leaving_child_abuse_britain_and_the_non_escape.md

 ---

 ## 🏮 Footer
-*Never Really Leaving — Child Abuse, Britain, and the Non-Escape* is a witness node of the Polaris Protocol.
+*🕳️ Never Really Leaving — Child Abuse, Britain, and the Non-Escape* is a witness node of the Polaris Protocol.
 It records how a survivor can do everything “right” and still find that abuse, denial, and policy choices braid together into a life-long containment field.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-08_
+_Last updated: 2025-12-12_